 What happens when you take the half-updo craze, mermaid hair, half a French braid and half a fishtail braid—and then combine them all in one?
 A whole lotta halves, but a whole lot of Instagram likes too, that’s for sure.
 Don’t worry, as the French fishtail braid is not as convoluted nor as campy as it sounds.

 How to do a French fishtail braid?
 Well, first off, the appeal: Apart from nailing four (!) trends in one, the French fishtail hairstyle’s trademark herringbone weave revs up the entire plait, making it unique, sophisticated and more texturized.
 The half-updo keeps you from looking like you tried too hard.
 And the pink hair?
 Well, that’s just one of our favorite looks, not to mention one of the most undeniably fun hair colors out there.
 Read on to learn more about how to do a fishtail French braid:

 Tutorial: French Fishtail Braid

-Start on clean, freshly washed hair.
+Start on freshly washed hair.